tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 The task loads data from all the files found in `data/fixtures/`.

-If you want to load data from other directories, you can use the `--dir` option:
+If you want to load data from specific files or directories, you can append them as arguments:

-    ./symfony propel:data-load --dir="data/fixtures" --dir="data/data"
+    ./symfony propel:data-load data/fixtures/dev data/fixtures/users.yml

 The task use the `propel` connection as defined in `config/databases.yml`.
 You can use another connection by using the `--connection` option: